 What facility upgrades has Barrington 220 made to increase safety and security at each school?

-In addition, this summer we installed a universal key system that allows teachers to lock the door from inside their classrooms, rather than having to go out in the hallway where they could potentially put themselves at risk in a crisis situation.
+In addition, in the summer of 2018 we installed a universal key system that allows teachers to lock the door from inside their classrooms, rather than having to go out in the hallway where they could potentially put themselves at risk in a crisis situation.

-We are also making safety upgrades to our school buses.
-For the 2018-19 school year, every vehicle used to transport students will have upgraded cameras and parents and staff will be able to track the location of school buses, using an app connected to a GPS device on the bus.
-Information tablets will also be installed in all buses this summer that will include routing and student information.
+For the 2018-19 school year, every vehicle used to transport students was upgraded with cameras and parents and staff can now track the location of school buses, using an app connected to a GPS device on the bus.
+Information tablets were also installed in all buses in the summer of 2018 that include routing and student information.

 What does Barrington 220 do on an annual basis to prepare students and staff for an emergency situation?